Kevin Walby

 The Social Sciences and Humanities Research Council of Canada (SSHRC), the Canadian Institutes of Health Research (CIHR), and the Office of the Privacy Commissioner of Canada (OPC) have funded his research.
 Walby’s research interests fall into five areas.

 On the topic of (3) access to information and freedom of information law, Walby’s research on Canadian access to information (ATI) and freedom of information (FOI) legislation has two components.
 First, Walby uses interviews and ATI/FOI requests to investigate the application of Canadian federal and provincial ATI/FOI legislation.
 For example, with Justin Piché he is working on SSHRC-funded research regarding COVID-19 and prisons and jails in Canada using ATI and FOI.
 He co-edited a volume on ATI/FOI, law, and qualitative research methods entitled Brokering Access: Power, Politics and Freedom of Information Process in Canada (UBC Press, 2012).
 He co-edited with J. Brownlee Access to Information and Social Justice: Critical Research Strategies for Journalists, Scholars, and Activists (ARP Books, 2015).
 He is also co-editor (with Alex Luscombe) of Freedom of Information and Social Science Research Design (Routledge, 2019).
 Articles have been published in Policing Practice & Research, Research Ethics, Government Information Quarterly, Canadian Journal of Law and Society and Qualitative Inquiry.
 Second, Walby uses ATI/FOI requests to examine information management in criminal justice institutions as well as policy transfer between local police and national security agencies.
 With Chris Hurl at Concordia University he is working on SSHRC-funded research regarding data activism and digital activism in global context.
+This includes work on the Data Justice Hub and the Data Decoded podcast.
 Walby is Director of the Centre for Access to Information and Justice (CAIJ).
-For the website, see https://www.uwinnipeg.ca/caij/
+See https://www.uwinnipeg.ca/caij/

 He also has a long-standing interest in (5) urban studies.
 He has published in Urban Studies, Cultural Studies, Topia, as well as in the International Journal of Urban and Regional Research.
-His SSHRC Insight Development project “Collective Trauma and Municipal Policymaking in Post-Industrial War Towns: Nitro, Mercury, and Uranium City” examines what happens to purpose-built towns and the people who live there when industries withdraw, leaving behind economic strain and environmental contamination.
+His SSHRC Insight Development project “Collective Trauma and Municipal Policymaking in Post-Industrial War Towns: Nitro, Mercury, and Uranium City” examined what happens to purpose-built towns and the people who live there when industries withdraw, leaving behind economic strain and environmental contamination.
 With Steven Kohm, he has published on urban scrap metal collection and scrounging.

-Walby is keen to serve on supervisory committees for graduate and honours student research in the following areas: public policing; private security; corporate security; surveillance; risk; imprisonment and punishment; critical criminology; socio-legal studies; access to information and freedom of information law; social justice; access to justice; urban studies; public culture; qualitative research strategies, including institutional ethnography and narrative analysis.
+Walby is keen to serve on supervisory committees for graduate and honours student research in the following areas: public policing; private security; corporate security; surveillance; risk; imprisonment and punishment; critical criminology; socio-legal studies; access to information and freedom of information law; social justice; access to justice; urban studies; qualitative research strategies, including institutional ethnography and narrative analysis.

-For more information about publications and projects, please go to:
+For more information about publications and projects, please go to: http://www.uwinnipeg.ca/~kwalby

 Courses: